elementalconcept/dynamic-form/README.md

 Required attributes:

-- `id` - unique ID of a form field, for example, `password` or `email`.
+- `id` - unique ID of a form field, for example, `password` or `email`. component library.
-- `label` - label to show next to the form field.
-Exact location and presentation of the label will depend on form component library.
 - `type` - type of form field.
 Types depend on a form component library. `Dynamic Form` does not care about types at all as it does not render the final HTML into the view.

 Optional attributes:

+- `disabled` - change the status of the form element to be readonly or editable
+- `label` - label to show next to the form field.
+Exact location and presentation of the label will depend on form
 - `placeholder` - can be used by a component library to display a placeholder when form field value is empty.
 - `meta` - a set of meta attributes which are passed directly to a component library without any modifications.
 Meta handling is completely dependent on a component library.